dictation-toolbox/Caster/docs/Contributing.md

 ### BountySource Guidelines
 - In order for bounties to be posted they must have very clear guidelines and resources for those that wish to collect.

-- While you can post bounties as an individual it's best to work with community to develop them.
-Therefore we request that each bounty candidate be discussed with the community in an issue with a minimum of seven days for feedback before the it gets posted.
+- While you can post bounties as an individual, it's best to work with community to develop them.
+Therefore we request that each bounty candidate be discussed with the community in a GitHub issue.

 ## Caster GitHub Workflow

 It is recommended that you review one of the many online tutorials (for example, [this one](http://yangsu.github.io/pull-request-tutorial/)) to familiarize yourself with the standard GitHub workflow.

-This guide assumes that you have already forked the Caster repository, cloned your copy locally, and setup a remote pointing to the upstream (dictation-toolbox) repository.
-This setup process is covered [here](https://help.github.com/articles/fork-a-repo/), but essentially consists of creating a fork on GitHub, followed by something like the following sequence of commands to make a local copy of the repository and link it back to the upstream (dictation-toolbox) fork:
+This guide assumes that you would [make your own fork](https://help.github.com/articles/fork-a-repo/) of the Caster repository.
+You can clone your copy locally and setup a remote pointing to the upstream (dictation-toolbox) repository.
+Once your fork is created, these are some basic commands to get you started:

     cd C:\MyProjects
     git clone https://github.com/{YOUR-USER-NAME}/caster/